wbaer/wbaer.net/content/posts/microsoft-search-apis/series-getting-started-with-powershell-and-microsoft-search.md

 tags: ['PowerShell', 'Microsoft Search', 'Microsoft Graph']
 ---

 With the GA of the Microsoft Search API in the Microsoft Graph, I figured I'd take a moment to write a tutorial series on what you can with the Microsoft Search API in the Microsoft Graph and PowerShell.
-This is intended to provide some basic, introductory guidance to both the IT Professional and developer.
+This is intended to provide some basic, introductory guidance, or otherwise 0-100 approach.

+Set-ExecutionPolicy RemoteSigned
+Choose A when prompted.

 Since this series is designed more or less for the IT Professional, we'll be using PowerShell to query data in the Microsoft Graph.
 That said, the first step is to install the Microsoft Graph PowerShell SDK.